IoT-gamer/flutter_dinov3_one_shot_demo/README.md

 ## 🔧 Configuration

-You can easily tweak the model's behavior by modifying the constants in `lib/constants.dart`:
+You can tweak the model's behavior by modifying the constants in `lib/constants.dart`:

-* `inputSize`: The input resolution for the model.
-Smaller sizes are faster but may be less accurate.
-For example, try comparing 320, 400, 768.

 * `frameSkipCount`: The number of camera frames to skip between each processing cycle.
 Increasing this value improves performance but reduces the real-time feel.